GitGuardian/ggtools/helm-preflights/README.md

 - Force retemplating (in case of values update)
 - Install `kubectl preflight` plugin

-You may run `./preflights --help` to see all options.
+To view all options, run `./preflights --help`.

 ### Example